2.3 Material Accounting Policies

 k.
 Financial instruments Financial Assets

 All financial assets are recognised on trade date when the purchase of a financial asset is under a contract whose term requires delivery of the financial asset within the timeframe established by the market concerned.
-Financial assets are initially measured at fair value, plus transaction costs, except for those financial assets which are classified at fair value through profit or loss (FVTPL) at inception.
-All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value.
+Financial assets are initially measured at fair value, plus transaction costs, except for those financial assets which are classified at initial recognition, and subsequently measured at amortised cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.

 The Company derecognises a financial asset only when the contractual rights to the cash flows from the asset expire, or when it transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another entity.